 Because the intensity of the light you use affects the temperature and humidity, let’s start with how to monitor those factors in conjunction with designing the ideal lighting arrangement.
 Here’s a good and inexpensive temperature and humidity monitor:

-- 【Multiple mounting options】Tabletop, wall-mountable and magnet-mountable design allowing you to conveniently attach or place your hygrometer wherever you desire; Powered by AAA battery (included)
+- Multiple Mounting Options: Tabletop, wall-mountable and magnet-mountable design allowing you to conveniently attach or place wall thermometer wherever you desire

 Why Do I Need a Light Meter Too?